Siming Cybercreative:

 Here is an example of a persona profile for my film discussion app.
 In this sample persona for me as Janey (the "Nostalgic, Philosophical Metaphors-Weaver"), I captured the following:

-1) Demographic Overview: Occupation, primary residence, gender, age range, education, hobbies and interests.
+⒈ Demographic Overview: Occupation, primary residence, gender, age range, education, interests.

-3) Top Film Picks + Favorites: What are your top 10-15 films that you enjoy watching or you feel are representative of your interests and personality?
+Top Film Picks + Favorites: What are your top 10-15 films that you enjoy watching or that you feel are representative of your interests and personality?

-6) Personality + Film Preferences: I captured personality traits and film preferences that I think would factor into more personalized travel experiences.
-My proposed version here is inspired by Myers-Briggs Type Indicator's 16 personality types.
+Personality + Film Preferences: Traits that influence content preferences inspired by Myers-Briggs Type Indicator's 16 personality types.

-7) Objectives + Features Wish List: How would you like this travel app to help you?
-What type of features and functionality would you like it have?
+Objectives + Features Wish List: What features and functionality would you like it have?

 Other sample persona profiles of my film tribe members — Daniel, Peter T, and Doug — for you to get a sense of how each persona type differs in film taste and preferences and are represented.